winkjs/wink-bm25-text-search/README.md

 2. The `bm25Params` (optional) is also an object that defines upto 3 keys viz. `k1`, `b`, and `k`.
 Their default values are respectively `1.2`, `0.75`, and `1`.
 Note: **`k1`** controls TF saturation; **`b`** controls degree of normalization, and **`k`** manages IDF.

-3. The `ovFieldNames` (optional) is an array containing the names of the fields, whose original value must be retained.
-This should be defined, if search on exact field values is required.
+3. The `ovFldNames` (optional) is an array containing the names of the fields, whose original value must be retained.
+This is useful in reducing the search space using **filter** in `search()` api call.

 #### definePrepTasks( tasks [, field ] )